 All spring and summer you’ll find me in my Earthrunners Elementals , except when I have to wear closed-toed shoes for teaching.
 Then it’s Lems Primal 2s, which I also use for running in the winter.
 In snow and freezing temps, you’ll find me in Xero Alpines.
 At the gym, on the river, and sometimes on the trails I’m in Vibram Five Fingers.
 And every chance I get I wear nothing to run on grass or sand!

 Happy Running, Happy Travels! ♣

-|b.||↑||For what it’s worth, I recognize the slight irony.
-I quit the internet because I was sick of being constantly exposed to the ruthless commercialization of everything – especially travel bloggers who leverage the envy of their audience to get freebies they’d never choose or have otherwise.
-However, I say no to almost every partnership opportunity that crosses my radar.
+|↑1||I say no to almost every partnership opportunity that crosses my radar.
 Here’s why.
 You can rest easy knowing that I didn’t get paid to write this.
 While I did get free shoes worth 15% of what I charge on the rare occasion that I’m willing to write a sponsored post, here’s how you know my review is unaffected: my commentary is not 100% positive.
 As per my policy, I sent EarthRunners my talking points with my standard “Here’s what I think.
 I’ll publish all of it or none of it.
 What do you choose?”
 They replied, “I think you make fair points and I’d say it’s good to publish.”
 They had one rebuttal, which I included here – the bit about the foldovers.|